 Important Points regarding streams can

-- must emit the complete signal, when completes (finite streams).
+- Must emit the complete signal when completed (finite streams).

-- can be infinite, that they never complete
+- Can be infinite, and they never complete

-Now, we have understood what is a data stream, let us look at what is Reactive Programming is
+Now we have understood what a data stream is, let us look at what is Reactive Programming is

 Reactive Programming

-The reactive programming is all about creating the stream, emitting value, error or complete signals, manipulate, transfer or do something useful with the data streams.
+Reactive programming is about creating the stream, emitting value, error, or complete signals, manipulating, transferring, or doing something useful with the data streams.

-This is where the RxJs comes into the picture
+This is where the RxJs come into the picture.

 The introduction to Reactive Programming you’ve been missing gives you a very nice introduction to Reactive Programming.
 Also, refer to Introduction to Rx